 Cyrillic variants

-Cyrillic script does not have variants.
-There may be some code points which are visually confusable, but they are not considered as variants of each other by the Cyrillic script community.
-Cyrillic Generation Panel analyzed this issue and has provided the table of confusable code points, so that other organizations can use them as needed.
+The Cyrillic script does not have variants.
+There may be some code points that are visually confusable, but they are not considered as variants of each other by the Cyrillic script community.
+The Cyrillic Generation Panel analyzed this issue and has provided the table of confusable code points, so that other organizations can use them as needed.
 This table is given in Appendix C.

 Cross-script variants

-Cyrillic GP has analyzed the issue of cross-script variants and decided to limit these to homoglyphs.
+The Cyrillic GP has analyzed the issue of cross-script variants and decided to limit these to homoglyphs.
 The Cyrillic GP has decided that the cross-script variant analysis would include code points which are homoglyphs in the lower case but not homoglyphs in the upper case.
 The GP analyzed only lower case because upper case is disallowed in IDNA 2008 standard.
 This decision was made in consultation with IP (the IP, at this point, does not require that upper case homoglyphs are included).

-Cyrillic GP found cross-script variants with Armenian, Greek and Latin scripts.
+The Cyrillic GP found cross-script variants with Armenian, Greek and Latin scripts.
 These are listed in the tables in this section.

 In addition, there are confusable code points determined by the Cyrillic GP, which are not considered cross-script variants, and are listed separately in Appendix D.